MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-OCA03-EDA-two-quantitative-corr.md

 <!-- \vspace{0.5in} -->

-8. Calculate the value for $r^2$ using the values found for SST and SSE.
+6. Calculate the value for $r^2$ using the values for SST and SSE provided below each of the previous graphs.

 \vspace{1in}

-9. Write a sentence interpreting the coefficient of determination in context of the problem.
+7. Write a sentence interpreting the coefficient of determination in context of the problem.

 \newpage